The short version

 - Revenue model: broker subscription + premium listing upgrades (featured, priority, silver/gold tiers)

-- Primary value: inbound discovery and inquiry volume
+- Primary value: inbound discovery and inquiry volume.
+You post it and hope the right tenant finds it

 SCAYLED is a prospecting tool